-The music eco-system is evolving, and we’d like to invite you to help us shape the future…
+The music & festival ecosystem is evolving and we’d like to invite you to help us shape the future.

 Subba Media aims to put the music fan front and centre, redefining the relationship they have with artists and festivals.
-We need your help to do this.
-So whether you’re a music fan fed up with the Status Quo or a festival goer in search of your Nirvana, either way... “the times, they are a changin.”
+With your help we can extend our platform to a global audience.

 Subba Media is offering 10,700 shares of common stock in order to raise $1.1M for the following purposes: